2i2c-org/2i2c-org.github.io/content/platform/_index.md

       subtitle: ""
       text: |
         Looking to customize your hub's look and feel to match your community?
 We can give your hub a unique look to match your message and mission, with a customizable landing page, branding, and announcements area.

+        See it in practice: [the University of Toronto's branded landing page](/case-studies/#scale).

   - block: markdown
     id: join